 Veritas has re-branded it’s “Storage Foundation and High Availability” family products and now, from version 7 all the of the Veritas products under this category comes with a brand name of “Infoscale“.
-And in this tutorial we are going to teach how to create a Veritas Volume Manager (VxVM) volume and then how to create a VxFS filesystem and mount it in Red Hat Enterprise Linux 7 (RHEL 7).
+In this tutorial, we are going to teach how to create a Veritas Volume Manager (VxVM) volume and then how to create a VxFS filesystem and mount it in Red Hat Enterprise Linux 7 (RHEL 7).

 This will be a basic VxVM tutorial with easy to understand steps.
 For better understanding perform this live on your test environment for learning.